The Mid-Year Book Tag | 2024

 BOOK YOU WANT TO RE-READ THIS YEAR?

 I very rarely re-read and when I do it's usually because I'm in the mood for a comfort read.
 It's most often a favorite audiobook, something easy that I enjoy returning to time and time again, comfy like an old sweater.
 A prime example is Him by Sarina Bowen and Elle Kennedy.
-But there are a couple books that I would like to re-read in order to refresh my memory, and reliver the experience.
+But there are a couple books that I would like to re-read in order to refresh my memory, and relive the experience.
 A couple of these would be: Still Beating, Pucking Around, and Cake.

 5-STAR PREDICTIONS FOR THE REST OF THE YEAR